Skip to main content

 Delegate callbacks never fire (UIKit)PrimerCheckoutPresenterDelegate not set or deallocatedSet delegate on .shared before calling presentCheckout and retain the delegate

-Apple Pay button not visibleSimulator, no cards in Wallet, or merchant ID mismatchTest on a real device with cards in Wallet; verify Apple Developer & Dashboard config
+Apple Pay not availableSimulator, no cards in Wallet, or merchant ID mismatchTest on a real device with cards in Wallet; verify Apple Developer & Dashboard config

 Build error on iOS 14Minimum deployment target not metSet deployment target to iOS 15.0+